Almond Sugar Cookies

 Almond Sugar Cookies on a marble plate.

-I don’t make a ton of cookies around Christmas but cut-out cookies are still one of my favorites!
+I don’t make many cookies around Christmas, but cut-out cookies are still one of my favorites!

-Last year I shared my soft gingerbread cutout cookies which are a HUGE hit in my family but this year I want to share with you my favorite light almond flavor cutout cookie.
+Last year, I shared my soft gingerbread cutout cookies, which are a HUGE hit in my family, but this year, I want to share my favorite light almond flavor cutout cookie with you.

-Even though I’m not Ina Garten I am going to recommend that you use a good quality flavoring for your cookies.
+Even though I’m not Ina Garten, I recommend using good-quality flavoring for your cookies.
 It results in a perfectly-tasting cookie!

-I really like Nielsen-Massey almond extract and it’s what I used in these cookies.
+I really like Nielsen-Massey almond extract, which is what I use in these cookies.

 Ingredients needed for almond sugar cookies

-• Unsalted butter – The base to a lot of cookies.
-I like to use unsalted butter so I can control the exact amount of salt used in the recipe.
-You can use salted butter but I might add less kosher salt later in the recipe.
+• Unsalted butter – The base of a lot of cookies.
+I like using unsalted butter to control the exact amount of salt in the recipe.
+You can use salted butter, but I might add less kosher salt later in the recipe.

 • Granulated sugar – This is the sweetener of your cookie.
 Granulated sugar is another word for the classic white sugar.

 • Almond extract – Flavoring!
-If you’re not a fan of almond replace it with more vanilla extract.
+If you’re not a fan of almonds, replace it with more vanilla extract.

-• Vanilla extract – Just a touch as I like both almond and vanilla in my cookies.
+• Vanilla extract – Just a touch, as I like almonds and vanilla in my cookies.

-• All-purpose flour – I liked to use unbleached all-purpose flour but bleached flour will work as well.
+• All-purpose flour – I like to use unbleached all-purpose flour, but bleached flour will work as well.

 • Kosher salt – You know my rules.
 A touch of salt brings everything to life!